 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: Methods and techniques of operating and repairing aquatic water park equipment and facilities, including wave generators and water slides; heating, ventilation and air conditioning (HVAC), hot water boiler and related physical plant systems; preventive maintenance practices; principles of pool chemistry; water filtration technology; Federal, State and County health and safety laws, codes and regulations related to aquatic centers; water safety, first aid and emergency response procedures; basic bookkeeping and record keeping techniques.
+Working knowledge of: Methods and techniques of operating and repairing aquatic water park equipment and facilities, including wave generators and water slides; heating, ventilation and air conditioning (HVAC), hot water boiler, condensing boilers, variable frequency drive controllers, ultra violet disinfection systems and related physical plant systems; preventive maintenance practices; principles of pool chemistry; water filtration technology; Federal, State and County health and safety laws, codes and regulations related to aquatic centers; water safety, first aid and emergency response procedures; basic bookkeeping and record keeping techniques.

 Skill to: Test, evaluate and maintain appropriate chemical balance and sanitary conditions in pools and water attractions; safely handle pool chemicals, including carbon dioxide, liquid chlorine and soda ash; identify and repair minor equipment malfunctions; prepare bids for contracted maintenance services; communicate effectively, both orally and in writing; interact with customers of all ages, from infancy to senior citizen; prepare and maintain reports and records; interpret and apply Federal, State and local laws, regulations and statutes; establish and maintain effective working relationships with local community organizations, vendors, contractors, County employees and the public.

-Current certification as a Pool Operator, and in First Aid and Cardio-Pulmonary Resuscitation.
+Current certification as a Certified Pool Operator (CPO) and/or Aquatic Facilities Operator (AFO), and in First Aid and Cardio-Pulmonary Resuscitation.